 - temporarily stopping all feedings

-- nasogastric or orogastric drainage (inserting a tube through the nose or mouth into the stomach to remove air and fluid from the stomach and intestine)
+- nasogastric or orogastric drainage (inserting a tube through the nose or mouth into the stomach to remove air and fluid from the stomach)

 - IV (given into a vein) fluids for fluid replacement and nutrition

 - antibiotics to treat a possible or confirmed infection